mDibyo/berkeley-scheduler/README.md

 API for use on Berkeley Scheduler must use these specific pairs.
 To work on the data pipeline, send an email to berkeley-scheduler@berkeley.edu stating what you would be using the API for.
-On receiving the APP_ID and APP_KEY, set the environment variables in the `data/.set_credentials.sh.tmpl` template file and copy it to `data/.set_credentials.sh`.
+On receiving the APP_ID and APP_KEY, copy the `server/.credentials.tmpl` folder to the `server/.credentials` folder and set the environment variables in the `server/.credentials/sis_api.sh` file.

 Note that access to the APIs is not required for working on the frontend since a set of enrollment data has already been fetched and stored in